Welcome to our special newsletter edition for Plastic Free July! What's a better month to talk about freedom from plastic than July?

 🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

 You already know this - sometimes it feels like our individual actions don't matter because large institutions like government and corporations make the most sweeping decisions.
-And it's partially true; we need to focus our actions on everyday things we can do AND ways we can hold power to account.
+It's partially true, BUT we need to focus our actions on 1) everyday things we can do AND 2) ways to be accountable.

-Lucky for us, Big Oil/Big Plastic Daddy (who, as we learned, has the most to gain from the overuse of plastic) loves publicity and cares a lot about its image.
+Lucky for us, Big Oil (who, as we learned, has the most to gain from the overuse of plastic) loves publicity and cares a lot about its image.

-Today's ACT will be pretty simple - I'm including individual, systemic, short-term, and foundational actions you can take to go plastic-free (or at least "plastic responsible") this July and onwards.
+The following includes individual, systemic, short-term, and foundational actions you can take to go plastic-free (or at least "plastic responsible").

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.